 Q. What are the next steps in the hiring process?

 At the end of your interview, ask if there's any more information you can provide to support your candidacy.
 When does the firm hope to bring someone on board?
 Who will you hear from and when?
 Will you need to meet with other company representatives before a decision is made?
-These kinds of questions will help you manage your own expectations and give you an idea of the company's hiring time frame so you don't leave the interview wondering and waiting.
+These kinds of questions to ask at a second interview will help you manage your own expectations and give you an idea of the company's hiring time frame so you don't leave wondering and waiting.

 Knowing the right interview questions to ask can help you stand out and demonstrate that you are excited about the company's future and your role in it.
 Always try to prepare with a friend or family member who’ll give honest feedback, then walk into that second interview ready to impress the hiring manager.